 - 89% expect productivity to increase

 What exactly is 5G?

 The “G” in 5G stands for “generation”.
-We need to look back to the late 1980s when 1G technology was first launched, although it wasn’t called 1G at the time.
+1G technology was first launched in the 1980’s, although it wasn’t called 1G at the time.
 This was the very first commercially available mobile network that was based largely on analogue technology.

 2G technology came along in the early 1990s and was the first truly digital network.
 It brought with it encrypted calls and SMS text messages, although initially only between handsets on the same network.

 3G was relatively slow to be adopted, and it wasn’t until the mid-2000s that it became mainstream.
 It added the ability to browse the Internet and send and receive emails.